Get startedGet started for free

 8. Dash in DataCamp

-Dash coding exercises on the DataCamp platform have a few differences to coding exercises you may have experienced before.
-This is the result of being able to launch fully functional dashboards in these exercises.
-There is no pre-loaded code or data, so you will likely see a number of set-up lines at the top of exercises.
+Dash coding exercises on DataCamp work a bit differently from standard Python exercises.
+This is because they allow us to launch fully functional dashboards.
+There is no pre-loaded code or data, so you will likely see several setup lines at the top of the exercises.
 All the code is read into the back-end engine and executed at once when you hit submit.
-You cannot read in the code line-by-line.
+You cannot read the code line-by-line.
 These exercises have many more lines of code, so paying attention to line prompts will be important to direct your efforts.
-The exercises include a name argument in the dash-dot-Dash constructor, which may not be needed when you repeat exercises locally.
-Finally, these fully functional dashboards will have quite a few elements as the course progresses.
-Once you hit submit and the code is run, you will likely want to expand the viewer using this button to explore the dashboard you create in the exercises.
+As the course progresses, your apps will include more elements.
+Once you submit, you can use the expand button to fully explore the dashboard you've built.

 9. Let's practice!